BioGeMT/miRBench_paper/code/excluded_families_testset/README.md

-# Creation of dataset with excluded unique miRNA families
+# Creation of dataset with excluded unique miRNA families of one dataset

-These scripts find all unique miRNA families of one dataset (compared against 2 others) and create a new dataset including only those unique rows.
+These scripts find all unique miRNA families of one dataset (compared against 2 others) and create two new datasets originating from the original one excluding or including these families.

 ## Scripts